Quickstart with a Python Notebook

 Run the Notebook Server

-1. To access the notebook, look for a URL like this in the command output and open it in your browser (Google Chrome recommended):
+1. A tab should have opened in your browser.
+If not, look for a URL like this in the command output and open it in your browser (Google Chrome recommended):

 http://127.0.0.1:8888/lab?token=...